 TAC are per kilowatt-hour (kWh) fees for using California’s transmission system.
 TAC add about 3 cents per kWh to the levelized cost of energy over a 20-year contract, and are growing 7-9% per year.
 Importantly, the TAC distortion is massive — for example, in PG&E’s service territory, the current TAC rate is 1.8 cents per kWh, nearly 50% of the average spot market cost of energy in California.

-The Clean Coalition — along with over 70 supporting organizations — is demanding that the California Independent System Operator (CAISO) correct the TAC market distortion without delay.
+The Clean Coalition — along with over 70 supporting organizations — demanded that the California Independent System Operator (CAISO) correct the TAC market distortion without delay.

 - Background.
 TAC are growing fast, driven by new investments in transmission.